Meta's huge share price drop shakes world tech stocks | Business

 Meta's huge share price drop shakes world tech stocks

+Short sellers in Meta were poised to increase their potential 2022 gains to more than $2 billion with Thursday's plunge, according to S3.
+With Big Tech firms like Apple and Microsoft ballooning in valuations in the past few years, they have also become more susceptible to investor whiplash, often resulting in losses worth tens of billions of dollars in a single day of trade.

+Shares of Facebook owner Meta fell 26% on Thursday in what could be the worst single-day wipeout in market value for a U.S. company, after the social media giant issued a dismal forecast, blaming Apple Inc's privacy changes and increased competition.
+The huge drop, erasing over $200 billion from Meta's market capitalization, spilled over to the broader technology sector and dragged the Nasdaq Composite Index lower.

+If losses hold, it would mark the company's worst one-day loss since its Wall Street debut in 2012.
 "Meta CEO Mark Zuckerberg may be keen to coax the world into an alternate reality, but disappointing fourth-quarter results were quick to burst his metaverse bubble," said Laura Hoy, an equity analyst at Hargreaves Lansdown.
-Big U.S. tech companies have come under mounting pressure in 2022 as investors expect policy tightening at the U.S. Federal Reserve to erode the industry's rich valuations following years of ultra-low interest rates.

-Shares in Facebook owner Meta fell 26% on Thursday in what could be the worst single-day wipeout in market value for a U.S. company, after the social media giant issued a dismal forecast, blaming Apple's privacy changes and increased competition.
-The huge drop, erasing over $200 billion from Meta's market capitalization, spilled over to the broader technology sector and dragged the Nasdaq lower.

-If losses hold, a decline of this size would also mark the company's worst one-day loss since its Wall Street debut in 2012.
-"Meta CEO Mark Zuckerberg may be keen to coax the world into an alternate reality, but disappointing fourth-quarter results were quick to burst his metaverse bubble," said Laura Hoy, an equity analyst at Hargreaves Lansdown.

-Big U.S. tech companies have come under mounting pressure in 2022 as investors expect policy tightening at the U.S. Federal Reserve to erode the industry's rich valuations following years of ultra-low interest rates.
-The tech-dominated Nasdaq fell more than 8% in January, its worst monthly drop since the end of 2019.
+Big U.S. tech-focused companies have come under mounting pressure in 2022 as investors expect policy tightening at the U.S. Federal Reserve to erode the industry's rich valuations following years of ultra-low interest rates.
+The Nasdaq, which is dominated by tech and growth stocks, fell more than 9% in January, its worst monthly drop since the coronavirus-induced market crash in March 2020.
 "The downgrade in the earnings outlook by Meta and other companies took markets by surprise," said Kenneth Broux, a strategist at Societe Generale in London.

+"The tech selloff spilled over to broader equity markets this morning and with the Fed preparing to raise interest rates, we could see more volatility going forward," he said.
+The stock's drop was a boon for investors betting on a decline in the company's shares.
+Short sellers in Meta were poised to increase their potential 2022 gains to more than $2 billion with Thursday's plunge, according to S3.

-The so-called FAANG group of Facebook, Amazon, Apple , Netflix and Google's Alphabet has seen around $400 billion in market capitalization wiped off in the opening weeks of 2022 as cheaper segments of the markets become more attractive while central banks taper stimulus.
-Other social media stocks were also hit hard in pre-market trading on Thursday, including Twitter, Pinterest and Spotify.
-Spotify has been beset by a row over COVID vaccination misinformation and also released disappointing results.
+The so-called FAANG group of Facebook, Amazon, Apple, Netflix and Google's Alphabet has seen around $400 billion in market capitalization wiped off in the opening weeks of 2022 as cheaper segments of the markets become more attractive while central banks taper stimulus.
+Other social media stocks were also hit hard on Thursday, including Twitter, Pinterest and Spotify .
+Spotify has been beset by a row over COVID-19 vaccination misinformation and also released disappointing results.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)